...

 Selecting the right device depends on your environment and the criticality of your systems.

-• Choose Thermal Magnetic for simple distribution panels, motor circuits where high inrush currents are common, and applications where cost-effectiveness and rugged simplicity are prioritized.
+Choose Standard Thermal-Magnetic for: Simple distribution panels, residential buildings, and motor circuits where high inrush currents are common and cost-effectiveness is prioritized.

 Protect Your Investment with NUOMAK